Srrrrini/Nova/docs/backend-design.md

    - Participants with roles.
    - Full transcript text (or URL to transcript).
 2. Backend validates the payload, normalises transcript, and stores an in-memory record keyed by `meetingId`.
-3. Planning service composes a job payload (meeting context + Agentuity workflow) and submits it via the Agentuity Client (`/jobs` endpoint when available).
-4. Agentuity runs the configured agents; once the job finishes the backend polls `GET /jobs/{jobId}` to collect the structured plan.
+3. Planning service executes a six-step OpenRouter pipeline that:
+   - Summarises the meeting,
+   - Identifies risks,
+   - Drafts action items,
+   - Gathers GitHub code context (when a `repositoryUrl` is provided) and maps work to code areas,
+   - Proposes milestones,
+   - Composes a final `PlanningPlan` JSON structure.
-5. Backend persists the latest plan in memory and returns it to the caller.
-Future iterations can move this to a database or webhook-based updates.
+4. Backend persists the latest plan in memory and returns it to the caller.
+Future iterations can move this to a database or background processing if prompt latency becomes an issue.

 ### API Contract (initial draft)